-Shared period Parental Leave Statutory Shared Parental Pay (SSPP) Weeks 90% of employees average weekly earnings 3 - 6 This will be the average weekly earnings of the employee who on leave during that particular week Weeks SMP standard rate 7 - 39 Where employees normal earnings are lower than SMP, they will receive 90% of normal earnings instead of SMP rate
+Shared Parental Leave period Statutory Shared Parental Pay (SSPP) Weeks 90% of employees average weekly earnings 3 - 6 This will be the average weekly earnings of the employee wh is on leave during that particular week Weeks SMP standard rate 7 - 39 Where employees normal earnings are lower than SMP, they will receive 90% of normal earnings instead of SMP rate

 Weeks 1-2 will be compulsory maternity leave for which the mother will receive SMP.
 Total statutory pay will not exceed 39 weeks combined.
+Adopters must take at least two weeks adoption leave to be able to access shared parental leave.

-6.6 Notice requirements - SPL and SSPP
+8.5 Notice requirements - SPL and SSPP

-Mothers are required to provide written notice in order to end their maternity leave before being eligible for SPL.
+Mothers/Adopters are required to provide written notice in order to end their maternity/adoption leave before being eligible for SPL.

 Employees are required to provide at least 8 weeks written notice of their intention to take SPL prior to SPL commencing (unless the child is born early and this has not been possible).
 This first notification should include an indication of the expected pattern of leave they will be taking; however the pattern of leave is not binding at this stage.
-Form SPL 1 link to form details the information which must be provided when informing the Council of the intention to take SPL.
+Form SPL1 details the information which must be provided when informing the Council of the intention to take SPL.